Information and resources for carers of adults with mental health problems.

 The term carer is used here to describe someone who provides, or intends to provide, practical and emotional support to someone with a mental health problem.

 You may or may not live with the person you care for.
 They may be your spouse, partner, a relative, friend or neighbour, but you now find yourself in a position of needing to support someone.

-For further advice and more information about a Carer’s Personal Budget, please telephone: 01872 221047.
-For longer-term support, the assessment may identify the need to work with other agencies or organisations, such as Care & Support in Cornwall
+For further advice and more information about a carer’s personal budget, call 01872 221047.
+For longer-term support, the assessment may identify the need to work with other agencies or organisations, such as Care and Support in Cornwall.